lucastamoios/hyperdrive-api/README.md

 ## Running the project

-Just run `python flask/app.py` and the API will be running on `localhost:5000`
+Just run `env FLASK_APP=flaskr/app.py flask run` and the API will be running on `localhost:5000`